syedtahaaziz/django-rest/README.md

 We have created a function that accepts the request object and returns a response object with "Hello World" string.

 Now, we need to configure our urls.
 Within the app pages create a new file urls.py.
-This file will used to handle all the url related to this app.
+This file will used to handle all the url routes related to this app.

 ```
 touch pages/urls.py